AtteberryShane/Assignment4/README.md

 ---

-### Video Demo Requirements (3-4 Minute Demonstration)
+### Demo Requirements (10-15 Minute Demonstration)

-Your group will submit a single, continuous video (e.g., MP4 format) that is approximately three to four minutes long.
-The video must be narrated by a group member, explaining each step.
-Please state the names of all group members at the beginning.
-For this demo, you will need to show the live video output from the Jetson.
-Please connect an HDMI monitor directly to the Jetson for Parts A and B. For Part C, your recording must show the Jetson's screen and the Remote PC's screen simultaneously.
+We will allow you to have multiple attempts for each demo.
+For additional accommodations necessary, please contact IA or the professor.
-Your submission must include two items: the video file and a single .zip file containing your ROS2 publisher and subscriber source codes.
+Your submission must include a single .zip file containing all of your source code.

 **Part A: YOLOv11 Demonstration on Jetson GPU**
 This part demonstrates your ability to run various YOLOv11 models on the Jetson's GPU using a live camera feed.